SERVAIS URTEXT SERIES

 Souvenir d'Anvers (Urtext Edition, Quintet Version)

-Our edition is based on the autographs of cello solo and piano parts (MS 45.106 (3)) as well as the string quintet version (MS 45.109) in the hand of Ulysse Claes.
-Three pages of the piano part have been rejected and do not fit the cello part.
-All sources are housed at the Brussels Conservatory Library.
+This edition is based on the autograph solo cello and piano parts, as well as the string-quintet version in the hand of Ulysse Claes, all housed at the Brussels Conservatory Library.

 Souvenir de Bade, Op.
 20 (Urtext Edition, Piano Version)